 - Approved business name

 - Description of principal activities

-- Local business address for the proposed business (Where required, with approval from relevant authority)
+- The local business address for the proposed business (Where required, with approval from the relevant authority)

 - Copy of Singapore ID for the owner